Second-order properties and central limit theorems for geometric functionals of Boolean models: Normal approximation via the Malliavin--Stein method

-In this section we prepare the central limit theorems for geometric functionals of a Boolean model by proving a general result on the normal approximation of Poisson functionals.
-Our approach is based on recent results from \cite{Peccatietal2010,PeccatiZheng2010}.
+In this section, we prepare the central limit theorems for geometric functionals of a Boolean model by proving a general result on the normal approximation of Poisson functionals.
+Our approach is based on recent findings in \cite{Peccatietal2010,PeccatiZheng2010} and uses similar arguments as in \cite{ReitznerSchulte2011}.